strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 2. With the help of this tool, you can increase the number of partitions / replicas which can help with increasing the throughput of the topic.

 ## Partition Reassignment Throttle
-Partition reassignment tool reassigns the partition between the brokers and sometimes this process could be slow due to transfer of large data.
+Reassigning partitions between brokers can sometimes lead to a large transfer of large data.
-To avoid any sort of impact on the client we can throttle the reassignment process.
-Kafka lets us apply throttle to the replication traffic which sets an upper bound on the bandwidth used to move partition between the brokers.
-For example, --throttle 5000000 sets a maximum threshold for moving partitions of 50 MBps.
+To avoid overloading the cluster, it is recommended to always set a throttle rate to limit the bandwidth used by the reassignment.
+This can be done using the `--throttle` flag which sets the maximum allowed bandwidth in bytes, for example `--throttle 5000000` sets the limit to 50 MB/s.

 Throttling might cause the reassignment to take longer to complete.

 1. If the throttle is too low, the newly assigned brokers will not be able to keep up with records being published and the reassignment will never complete.

-2. If the throttle is too high, clients will be impacted.
+2. If the throttle is too high, the overall health of the cluster may be impacted.

 ## Actions that can be executed while using the tool